ml4oncology/make-notes-dataset/README.md

 # make_notes_dataset

-> Generate clinical notes dataset from EMR data.
+> Generate clinical notes and imaging reports dataset from EMR data.

-Python and bash scripts to process the clinical notes data set extracted by CDI into a more usable form.
+Python and bash scripts to process the unstructured free-text data set extracted by Cancer Digital Intelligence @ UHN into a more user-friendly form.
+The resulting data set has columns such as medical record number, note type, visit date, note, physician name, procedure type, etc.

+Author: Wayne Uy, PhD

 ## Notebook description